UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

   * Skid Steering
   * Forward and backward driving
 * Complete Hardware installation for encoders on all 4 wheel motors
-* Safe operation with seperate estop relay controlled dircly via the remote control bypassing the jetson nano
+* Safe operation with seperate estop relay controlled directly via the remote control bypassing the jetson nano
 <hr>

 ## Challenges